 Gloves: Gone are the days when gloves are only worn during winter or cold conditions.
 There are now UV-protected gloves that prevent your hands from getting weathered.
 A good pair of paddling gloves will help keep blisters away from your hands and also prevent them from being burnt.

 Sunglasses: While the need to wear sunglasses is obvious on a sunny day, there is a secondary reason for wearing shades while kayaking.
 You see, sunlight often reflects off the surface of the water and this can turn out to be very irritating for your eyes.
 A pair of polarized sunglasses will protect your eyes when paddling

 What To Wear Kayaking in Cold Weather

-Dressing for cold weather is different from that of warm weather.
-There is the risk of hypothermia in cold weather and you need to wear clothing that will keep you warm even when they are wet.
+Dressing for cold weather is different from that for warm weather.
+There is the risk of hypothermia in cold weather and you need to wear clothing that will keep you warm even when you are wet.
 Let’s take a look at the requirements of dressing up for kayaking in colder climates.

 You’ll need a thermal base when kayaking to hold in your body heat and remove any moisture from your skin.
 This prevents you from becoming overly sweaty when paddling.